-The junior research group “Neuroimmunology” focuses its work on the effects of the nervous system on the immune system and on other peripheral cells.
+The research group “Neuroimmunology” focuses its work on the effects of the nervous system on the immune system and on other peripheral cells.

 Clinical evidence suggests a direct interplay between the nervous system and the immune system.
 It is for example well known that stress and sleep disturbances increase the incidence of infectious diseases.
 This direct impact of the nervous system on our body is possible because immune cells and other peripheral cells express neurotransmitters’ receptors.